DiarKarim/PrendoSim/README.md

 ## Contact

-If you want to contact me you can reach me at <diarkarim@gmail.com>.
+If you want to contact me, you can reach me at <diarkarim@gmail.com>.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->